Demystifying Tarot Card Reading

 The Rishis are also very commonly associated with Thai occult practices, notably through the amulets they empower.
 They remain popular even in modern day Thailand and parts of South Asia.

 Serena's big passion is in the academic part of tarot!

 She teaches Hermetic Qabalah / Kabbalah and the Western occult roots behind tarot like the Golden Dawn.

 This is reserved for more advance students who plan on studying the foundations of tarot and the intellect of divinatory methodology.
 She incorporates both the Eastern and Western school of thought in her practise.

-- Follow Serena on Instagram @rishitarot for advanced tarot theory
+- Follow Serena on Instagram @serenaugury for daily astrological reports

 This article is for informational purposes only.
 The views expressed are the views of the cited expert and do not necessarily represent the views of SOTP.